stefan22/ng2js/README.md

 ### notes
-concurrently - runs both - processes typescript and runs lite-server with npm script
+- concurrently - runs both - processes typescript and runs lite-server with npm script
+- difference btw the import command and the declarations is that the import imports modules that we're going to need, while declarations are going to allow us to import all of the modules that we have within our application

 ### tsconfing.json
 - determines how typescript is going to be converted into regular javascript
 - targeting es5 (what most browsers support)
 - systemjs as module handler